muhammad-fakhri/bfubupi-be/README.md

 7. Set your mail credential in .env on key MAIL\_\*
 8. If you are in production, do not forget to set APP_ENV in .env to "production" and set APP_DEBUG to "false"

+## Run Dev Server

+1. Open terminal in your project folder
+2. Use below command in the terminal
+   `php artisan serve`
+3. Access development server in http://localhost:8000

 ## Developer Team

 -   Muhammad Fakhri ([@muhammad-fakhri](https://github.com/muhammad-fakhri))